ruauka/note-service-go/README.md

 ```

 ## DB Migrations
-For manual migration settings MacOS users need to run a command in the terminal to install this software:
+For manual migration settings macOS users need to run a command in the terminal to install this software:
 ```bash
 brew install golang-migrate
 ```